by Krisha McCoy, MS

 There is usually no anesthesia with this procedure.
 Your doctor may give you a mild sedative.
-You may have local anesthetic to reduce the pain of the needle.
+You will have local anesthetic to reduce the pain of the needle.

 Your doctor will insert a needle into the space between your vertebrae.
 A small amount of fluid will be removed from the spinal canal.
 Next, the contrast will be injected through the needle.
 Your doctor will use an imaging procedure called fluoroscopy.
 This combines an x-ray unit with a camera and a screen.

 To take the images, you will be positioned stomach-down on the table.
 A brace will be against your shoulders.
 The table will be tipped forward.
 Next, the doctor will take images of your back.
 You will hold your breath while the images are taken.
 You may be asked to turn slightly to one side and then the other.

 Often, your doctor will perform a CT scan after myelography.
 This is to see the spread of the contrast dye.